-As of April 26, 2022, there were 174,260,395 Common Shares issued and outstanding, each carrying the right to one vote.
+As of May 1, 2023, there were 174,460,395 Common Shares issued and outstanding, each carrying the right to one vote.
 No group of shareholders has the right to elect a specified number of directors, nor are there cumulative or similar voting rights attached to the Common Shares.
 The Company has no other classes of voting securities.

 Under the BCA, ordinary resolutions must be passed by a simple majority, that is, if more than half of the votes that are cast by shareholders at the Meeting are in favour, then the resolution is passed.
-Special resolutions of the Company must be passed by a majority of not less than two-thirds of the votes cast by shareholders in favour.
+Under the BCA, special resolutions must be passed by a majority of not less than two-thirds of the votes cast by shareholders in favour.
 In the event a motion proposed at the Meeting requires disinterested shareholder approval, Common Shares held by shareholders of the Company who have an interest in the subject matter, will be excluded from the count of votes cast on such motion.

-To the best knowledge of the Directors and executive officers of the Company, there are no persons or corporations that beneficially owned, directly or indirectly, or exercised control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Company as at April 26, 2022.
+To the best knowledge of the directors and executive officers of the Company, there are no persons or corporations that beneficially owned, directly or indirectly, or exercised control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Company as at the date of this Circular.